juvu/DayTrade-SwingTrade/TradingTechniques.md

 * Works around 60-65%, not as good as premarket
 * First green day
 * To stay at a position overnight, judge it's action based on how strong it's closing
+* Less than 10M volume in the past 2 years
 * Requirements
 	* Large volume(5M+ by 11)
 	* News catalyst